hn63wospuvy/sqlx-template/README.md

 ## Tracing Integration

-The `instrument` attribute allows automatic addition of `#[tracing::instrument]` attributes to generated functions for observability and debugging.
+When the `tracing` feature is enabled, all generated functions automatically get `#[tracing::instrument]` attributes with `skip_all` for observability and debugging.
+You can override this behavior on individual functions using the `instrument` attribute on `tp_*` macros.

 ### Enable Tracing